bcaffo/regmodsbook/manuscript/01_introduction.md

 - "Linear regression suggests that an increase of 1% in % of shots taken by Kobe results in a drop of 1.16 points (+/- 0.22)  in score differential."

 In this book we will cover how to create summary statements like this using regression model building.
-Note the nice interpretability
+Note the nice interpretability of the regression model.

 ## Summary notes: questions for this book